GNMoseke/gnmoseke.github.io/content/posts/2024-game-recap.md

 I will say one thing immediately for Hogwarts Legacy: Hogwarts is near perfect.
 Avalanche Studios deserves every bit of praise they've received for how reactive and alive the castle feels.
 I had a huge grin on my face for most of the first few hours just running around exploring and finding my classes.
 Hogsmeade, too, is excellent.
-It feels like exactly like a kooky wizard village should.
+It feels exactly like a kooky wizard village should.
 Every minute of the first 10-15 hours is an absolute blast, especially because I also loved the combat system - it felt like I was actually flinging out spells on the fly, and the combos you can cook up were a blast.